cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 where a property can be empty (`""`, `0`), `null` or undefined, leading to 3 different documents.

-Omitting empty fields is valid because the parser must assign the default value to fields missing in the serialization<sup>3</sup>.
-This is preferred over requiring to always serialize them because it allows for some amount of forward
+Omitting fields set to default values is valid because the parser must assign the default value to fields missing in the serialization<sup>3</sup>.
+For scalar types, omitting defaults is required by the spec<sup>4</sup>.
+For `repeated` fields, not serializing them is the only way to express empty lists.
+Enums must have a fist element of numeric value 0, which is the default<sup>5</sup>.
+And message fields default to unset<sup>6</sup>.

-compatibility: users of newer versions of a protobuf schema produce the same serialization as users of older versions as long as newly added fields are not used (i.e. set to their default value).
+Omitting defaults allows for some amount of forward compatibility: users of newer versions of a protobuf schema produce the same serialization as users of older versions as long as newly added fields are not used (i.e. set to their default value).

 ### Implementation